nicolebid/pwhl_goalie_tracker/README.md

     $ renv::restore()
     ```

-3. To run the dashboard, from the root of the directory (`DSCI_532_individual-assignment_nbidwell`) run:
+3. To run the dashboard, from the root of the directory (`pwhl_goalie_tracker`) run:

     ```console
     $ shiny::runApp("R")
     ```

 4. Click on the displayed link in the output to open the dashboard, if it does not open automatically.

 ## License